1979–80 FA Cup: Fourth round proper

 The fourth round of games were mainly played on 26 January 1980.
 Replays were played on 29 and 30 January.
+Harlow Town was the last non-league club left in the competition.

 Fifth round proper

 The fifth set of games were all played on 16 February 1980.
 Two replays were played on 19 and 20 February.

 Sixth round proper

 The sixth round of games were played on 8 March 1980.
 There were no replays.